 These systems are referred to as "supported" in this report.
-Some of these originated under Version 6 of Icon, and not all of these have been tested yet under Version 7.
-The systems marked with an asterisk have been tested under Version 7.0 or Version 7.5 and are referred to as "tested" in this report.
-Not all of these have been tested under Version 7.5, so minor difficulties are possible.
+Some of these originated under earlier versions of Icon, and not all of these have been tested yet under Version 8.
+The systems marked with an asterisk have been tested under Version 7.5 or 8 and are referred to as "tested" in this report.
+Not all of these have been tested under Version 8, so minor difficulties are possible.

-If your system is a tested one, the installation of Version 7.5 of Icon should be as simple as issuing a few make commands.
-If your system is supported but untested, it may be able to install it without modification, but if problems show up, you may have to make minor modifications in configuration files.
+If your system is a tested one, the installation of Version 8 of Icon should be as simple as issuing a few make commands.
+If your system is supported but untested, you may be able to install it without modification, but if problems show up, you may have to make minor modifications in configuration files.
 If your system is not in this list, it may have been added since this report was written.
 See Section 2.1 for information on how to get a current list of configurations and their statuses.
 In some cases, there may be partial configuration information.
-If the configuration information for your system is partial or lacking altogether, you still may be able to install Version 7.5 of Icon by providing the information yourself, using other configurations are a guide.
+If the configuration information for your system is partial or lacking altogether, you still may be able to install Version 8 of Icon by providing the information yourself, using other configurations are a guide.
 See Section 3.